Associate Professor Jonathan J. Wisco

 The title of Jonathan's presentation is: Service-learning Expands the Learning Environment from Classroom to Community: An Example in Anatomy Academy

 Gareth Jones is Emeritus Professor of Anatomy at the University of Otago.
 For many years he was HOD of Anatomy, following which he was DVC (Academic and International) and then Director of the Bioethics Centre.
 He is a neuroscientist, an area in which he has published extensively.

 In recent years he has developed his interests in bioethics, especially in relation to the dead human body, human tissue, and reproductive technologies.
 He has also been intimately involved in academic administration, including developing a leadership framework within the University.

-The (tentative) title of his talk is: Anatomy through the eyes of a pandemic: From online teaching to novel ethical dimensions.
+The (tentative) title of Gareth's presentation is: Anatomy through the eyes of a pandemic: From online teaching to novel ethical dimensions.

 Associate Professor Alexandra Webb

 Alexandra Webb is an Associate Professor at the Medical School, College of Health & Medicine, Australian National University (ANU), Canberra, Australia.